Bertrand31/AirportMatching/README.md

 ## Performance

-On a warm JVM, finding the nearest aiport takes **649ns**.
+On a warm JVM, finding the nearest aiport takes **649 nanoseconds**.
-Processing a **million record** takes **710ms** (which is roughly a million times the time it takes to query the KDTree, plus some overhead likely due to secondary operations like formatting of the output).
+Processing a **million record** takes **710 milliseconds** (which is roughly a million times the time it takes to query the KDTree, plus some overhead likely due to secondary operations like formatting of the output).

 ## Licensing